 Is your dog trying to tell you something?

-Our dogs don’t have to be able to talk to let us know things are changing, but we do have to pay attention.
+Our dogs don’t have to be able to talk to let us know things are changing, but are we listening?

 Have you noticed any these signs?

 - Confusion or disorientation